 A: The pension figures you entered for employments and self-employments represent what you're currently paying in.
 The strategy, on the other hand, is telling you a target amount, which could be more or less than you're currently paying in.
 If it's more, then when the program projects your plan into the future, it will use the higher amount, subject to sufficient funds being available.

 A: Absolutely not!
 EvolveMyRetirement® is not intended to replace professional financial advice.
 Even though it's able to suggest a strategy, putting it into practice requires significant expertise and discipline.
 In any case, the output of any computer program is only ever as good as its input.
-We strongly recommend validating your own assumptions with a qualified financial advisor, as well as validating any outputs from EvolveMyRetirement® that appear to suggest that a change is needed in your current approach to financial planning.
+We strongly recommend validating your own assumptions with an independent financial advisor, as well as validating any outputs from EvolveMyRetirement® that appear to suggest that a change is needed in your current approach to financial planning.

 A: Each optimisation done by EvolveMyRetirement® uses a Genetic Algorithm, which is based on similar principles to the way in which biological organisms evolve through breeding and mutation.
 Although the evolutionary trend is towards better and better strategies, the path taken depends on numerous random factors.
 Indeed, the very nature of the problem of retirement planning involves uncertainty.
 This means that a strategy generated by an optimisation may not be the theoretically ideal strategy, since that could require unlimited time to generate.